TelegramBots/Telegram.Bot/docs/wikis/tests/sys-integ-tests.md

 #### Games

 Bot should have a game with short name: `game1`.
+Also, bot's inline feedback should be set to 100%.